 This total closure order shall apply 24 hours a day to clubs, gaming halls, theaters, bars, activity halls, and any other similar establishment or event that is not authorized under this Executive Order and which promotes the gathering of a large group of citizens in the same place.
 Any owner or administrator of an establishment who allows and/or promotes and/or rents the place, knowing that it promotes the gathering of people, shall be in violation of this order.
-In addition, visiting friends or relatives at correctional institutions and nursing homes is hereby prohibited, in accordance with the regulations enacted by the

-Department of the Family, the Department of Corrections and Rehabilitation, and the Department of Health.
+In addition, visiting friends or relatives at nursing homes is hereby prohibited, in accordance with the regulations enacted by the Department of the Family and the Department of Health.
+Visits to correctional institutions are prohibited while this Executive Order is in effect.